Healthy Dog Treats You Can Make For Your Dog At Home

 Naturally Air Dry

 This method is pretty straightforward and great for beginner homemade treat makers!
 We recommend using a sheet tray or a drying rack to leave your fresh organ meats to dry out.
 This method may take the longest but be sure to leave them out of reach from your curious dog!

-We hope that this sways you into the right direction toward a species-appropriate raw diet by starting with these dehydrated treats your dog is sure to love.
-You can train them with these treats as incentives and they’ll love to learn!
+We hope that this sways you into the right direction toward a species-appropriate raw diet by starting with dehydrated treats your dog is sure to love.
+You can train them with these treats as incentives and they’ll absolutely love to learn!
 You can even use them as toppers on their raw food for a bit of a crunchy texture.
-Either way, you should always know what ingredients go into your dogs treats and what better way to know what’s in them to make them yourself at home!
+Either way, you should always know what ingredient list goes into your dog's treats, and what better way to know what’s in them than to make them yourself at home!